Chirag-ahir/JAVA-All-Basic/README.md

  what is concurrent hashmap ?<br>
 ConcurrentHashMap is a threadsafe implimentation of Map interface that allows us to modify the Map while iteration.
 The ConcurrentHashMap operations are thread-safe.
 ConcurrentHashMap doesn’t allow null for keys and values.

+ what is the difference between concurrent hashmap and synchronized hashmap?<br>
+Concurrent Hashmap is a class that was introduced in jdk1.5.
+Concurrent hash map applies locks only at bucket level called fragment while adding or updating the map.
+So, a concurrent hash map allows concurrent read and write operation to the map. <br>
+Synchronized hashmap(Collection.syncronizedHashMap()) is a method of Collection framework.
+This method applies a lock on the entire collection.
+So, if one thread is accessing the map then no other thread can access the same map.